 Every day is an exciting day at the races.
 With so much to see and do, why not make plans to attend more than one day or better yet all week for the ultimate air racing experience?
 The most highly-attended day is Sunday, the day of the final races, including the Unlimited Gold Race that occurs around 4 PM.
-However, photographers wishing to get the best crowd-free shots of their favorite planes, or others wishing to experience the Races in a less congested environment are better served attending early in the week when the crowds are smaller.
+However, photographers wishing to get the best crowd-free shots of their favorite planes, or others wishing to experience the Races in a less congested environment are better served to attend early in the week when the crowds are smaller.

 What is the difference between a general admission ticket and a reserved grandstand ticket?

-A general admission ticket allows you to enter Reno Stead Field through the public access gates, and gives you access to all of the public areas of the site except:
+A general admission ticket allows you to enter Reno Stead Field through the public access gates and gives you access to all of the public areas of the site except:

-- the pits [which require a separate pit pass],
+- The Pits [which require a separate pit pass],

-- box seats, and
+- Box Seats, and

-- special hospitality areas [Chairman’s Hospitality Tent, Checkered Flag Club, Corporate Chalets, etc.] – all of which have their own admission criteria].
+- Special Hospitality Areas [Chairman’s Hospitality Tent, Checkered Flag Club, Corporate Chalets, etc.] – all of which have their own admission criteria].

-Your general admission ticket allows you to explore the static aircraft displays, vendor areas behind the grandstands, and the general admission grandstand seating area on a first-come first-served basis.
+Your general admission ticket allows you to explore the static aircraft displays, vendor areas behind the grandstands, and the general admission grandstand seating area on a first-come-first-served basis.
 Should you decide to leave your seat in the general admission grandstands, it may then be occupied by any other general admission ticket holder.